HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-quickstart-single-connector.md

   3. Click on the resource group that was created.
 It should look like ```single_connector_deployment_<timestamp>```.
   4. Click on the virtual machine ```cac-vm-0```.
   5. Under **Public IP address** is the value that will be entered in the PCoIP client.
-- If the script stops at **'Adding cloud service account...'**, repeat the process of getting a new API token from [CAS Manager](https://cam.teradici.com) and replace it in ```azure-cloudshell-quickstart.cfg```.
+- If the script stops at **'Adding cloud service account...'**, repeat the process of getting a new API token from [Anyware Manager](https://cam.teradici.com) and replace it in ```azure-cloudshell-quickstart.cfg```.
-- If the script stops at **'Adding "[machine-name]-0" to Cloud Access Manager...'**, you will need to [manually add machines](/terraform-deployments/docs/README-azure-single-connector.md#7-adding-workstations-in-cas-manager) on [CAS Manager](https://cam.teradici.com).
+- If the script stops at **'Adding "[machine-name]-0" to Cloud Access Manager...'**, you will need to [manually add machines](/terraform-deployments/docs/README-azure-single-connector.md#7-adding-workstations-in-anyware-manager) on [Anyware Manager](https://cam.teradici.com).
-- The QuickStart script should add Azure Provider Subscriptions and Credentials to the Anyware Manager for deployment, in the case it is not already added users should fill in their Azure Credentials.
+- The QuickStart script should add Azure Provider Subscriptions and Credentials to the Anyware Manager for deployment, in the case it is not already added, users should fill in their Azure Credentials.
 The provider service account credentials are used where the Anyware Manager as a Service interacts directly with the cloud environment to perform actions such as powering a remote workstation on and off.

 ## Appendix